nViso/Caffe-mini/mini_caffe_root/README.md

 ## The Bin Folder
 The bin folder contains binary files both in bebug and release model, which may help you deal with program problems.

+## The SRC Folder
+In the src folder, there are source code of caffe itself and the dependence librarys, which are eigen and protobuf.
+If you want to compile caffe in your own machine, you still need the opencv to load images.
+If you just want to use it, directly run the .exe file, you don't need compile it again.
+You can check [this page](https://github.com/nViso/Caffe-mini) for details.

 ##How to Use

 There are 2 different versions of runable files, one is debug version (in the folder Debug/caffe-mini.exe) and the other is release version(in the folder Release/caffe-mini.exe).
 The release version is faster since it would not help you debug the program.